shivannis/xandr-docs-public/xandr-docs/articles/curate/user-mapping-visual-and-walk-through.md

 ---
-title : User Mapping Visual and Walk-Through description : Learn how to map your internal user IDs and Xandr user IDs so that you can pass Xandr your internal userdata that you will use to buy impressions.
+title : Microsoft Curate - User Mapping Visual and Walk-Through description : Learn how to map your internal user IDs and Xandr user IDs so that you can pass Xandr your internal userdata that you will use to buy impressions.
 ms.date : 11/15/2023
 ---

-# User mapping visual and Walk-Through
+# Microsoft Curate - User mapping visual and Walk-Through

 [User ID Mapping](user-id-mapping-with-getuid-and-mapuid.md) describes how to map your internal user IDs and Xandr user IDs so that you can pass